kingshukmajumder/polymage_with_YOLO/sandbox/apps/python/multigrid/README.md

 > $ make

-The make command can be run with the following arguments:
+The various make targets available and what they correspond to are listed
+below:

-- all - same as running make. (runs polymg-opt+, polymg-opt, handopt and handopt-pluto configurations)
+- all (polymg-dtile-opt+ configurations)

-- new - runs polymg-opt+ configurations.

-- polymg-opt-plus - runs polymg-opt+ configurations.

-- polymg-opt - runs polymg-opt configurations.

-- handopt - runs hand optimized code (for Jacobi2D and Jacobi3D only).

-- handopt-pluto - runs hand optimized code with Pluto's diamond tiling (for Jacobi2D and Jacobi3D only).

-- tune - uses the app\_tuner.py file and tunes for various group and tile size for polymg code.

 - clean/cleaner - deletes the shared object and the optimized Polymage generated C file.

 The optimized Polymage code is written to the \*.cpp file, and it is also turned into a shared library (\*.so file).

 The Polymage DSL code is written in the file named polymage\_\*.py

-To get results for polymg-dtile-opt+:

-- Make sure Pluto is installed.

-- change the branch to Tstencil.

->   $ git fetch && git checkout origin/Tstencils

->   $ make